kbowden1800/bouncing-box/README.md

     points = 0;
     speed = 10;

-Now add the following code under `TODO 2`
+Below these variables add:

     box.css('left', position);

-Now change the value of the `position` variable and watch the box move
+The .css() function changes the `left` css property of our box to the value held in our position variable.
+This property controls how far from the left side of the screen our box is.
+Change the value of the `position` variable and watch the box move.

-JavaScript lets us change HTML as well.
-Add the following JavaScript code under `TODO 2`
+Below that add:

     box.text(points);

+The .text() function changes the text content between our box's `<div class="box"></div>` tags.
 Change the `points` variable and watch how it changes the box.

 Before we move on, lets reset those variables to their starting values